utsav0/daily-dev-tips/src/pages/posts/generating-qr-codes-in-google-sheets.md

 ## Google Sheets dynamic QR codes

-Now that we know about creating QR codes, let's put this into action as we generate them dynamically in Google Sheets.
+Now that we know about creating QR codes let's put this into action as we generate them dynamically in Google Sheets.

-Open up a new Google Sheets and fill out column A with random websites.
+Open up new Google Sheets and fill out column A with random websites.

 Then in column B, we will add the following formula.